 Do not mow if any of the following is true:

-- Air temperature is below 40 degrees Fahrenheit.
+- The air temperature is below 40 degrees Fahrenheit.

 - Frost, ice, or snow is present.

-- Grass is dormant (brown, not actively growing).
+- The grass is dormant (brown, not actively growing).

 How to Help Cut Grass Recover from Frost Damage